-Course of Construction Insurance is property replacement coverage that can be purchased for certain types of building projects.
-It is also known as Builder’s Risk Insurance.
+Course of Construction Insurance is property replacement coverage.
+You can purchase it for certain types of building projects.
+You’ll also it as Builder’s Risk Insurance.
 Its purpose is to protect your company from unexpected damages that can erode your profits during the construction process.
 In this article we’ll look at:

 - Applicable types of construction projects